Dawn E. SternPartner

 Dawn Stern co-chairs DLA Piper's Government Contracts practice.

 Dawn Stern is a Chambers-rated government contracts attorney that focuses her practice on providing counselling and litigation representation on a range of government contract matters.

 Dawn assists clients at all stages of litigation in bid protests and Contract Disputes Act matters before the United States Government Accountability Office, the Boards of Contract Appeals and the United States Court of Federal Claims.
-Dawn also supports clients in litigation matters in Federal and State court involving government contracts issues such as disputes between prime and subcontractors arising under government contracts or in False Claims Act investigations.
+Dawn also supports clients in litigation matters in Federal and State court involving government contracts issues such as disputes between prime and subcontractors arising under government contracts, and in investigations related to government contracts including False Claims Act or other Inspector General matters.

 In addition to her litigation expertise, Dawn counsels clients on a wide range of government contracts issues including navigating the compliance obligations of government contractors and negotiations of subcontracts.
 Dawn also has a specific focus on advising clients on cybersecurity obligations that are unique to government contractors.

 As part of her concentration on cybersecurity compliance, Dawn has worked closely with clients to perform cybersecurity assessments, including evaluating their contractual obligations, existing cybersecurity capabilities, and plans for implementation.
 Dawn has also published and spoken about cybersecurity government contractors.